We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Sir Stephen Hillier

-Sir Stephen Hillier became Chair of the Civil Aviation Authority on 1 August 2020.
+Sir Stephen Hillier became Chair of the Civil Aviation Authority in August 2020.

-He also has wide experience of leading large, complex and high-profile portfolios and programmes, and of change and risk management within regulated environments.
+He has wide experience of leading large, complex, and high-profile portfolios and programmes, and of change and risk management within regulated environments.

 Rob Bishton